0w0Demonic/Tanuki/CONTRIBUTING.md

 First of all, thanks for considering contributing to Tanuki!

 From typo fixes to architectural ideas, your effort is greatly appreciated.
-Otherwise if you'd like to request more features, feel free to open an issue and I'll try my best.
+Otherwise, if you'd like to request more features, feel free to open an issue and I'll try my best.

 Before you start, here are a few principles that guide development:

 - Features are meant to feel natural, like they were always meant to be there.
-  Prefer extending existing classes, and avoid simple utility function that sit "next to" the design.
+  Prefer extending existing classes, and avoid simple utility functions that sit "next to" the design.
 - A feature is only worth adding if it can be expressed (reasonably) clearly.
   Make sure you're not just dropping functions with a dozen parameters or obscure names.